RyanParsley/rpdc/src/content/note/2026-05-02-hitl-mandate.md

 1. The AI is the Endogenous Engine (performing the high-speed, repetitive, pattern-matching work).
-2. The Human is the Exogenous Driver (providing catalystic impact, the "unpredictable" context, true understanding and curation).
+2. The Human is the Exogenous Driver (providing catalytic impact, the "unpredictable" context, true understanding and curation).
 3. The Thesis is that removing the Driver to increase the Engine's speed causes the System to crash into a state of zero-information equilibrium.